 An SMB advisory board is simply a group of experts who provide non-binding advice to the business owner and management.

-The major advantage is that it increases the chance of business success.
+The major advantage ... it increases the chance of business success.

 Unlike the board of directors, the advisory board does not have authority to vote on corporate matters.
 Neither do the members bear legal fiduciary responsibilities.